Data Flow

 Before sending, the gateway checks whether the command's requestId has already been processed for this aggregate.
 The AggregateIdempotencyCheckerProvider provides per-aggregate checkers.
 If a duplicate is detected, DuplicateRequestIdException is thrown. [wow-core/src/main/kotlin/me/ahoo/wow/command/DefaultCommandGateway.kt:77]

-If a wait strategy is provided, the gateway:
+If a wait plan is provided, the gateway:

 - Propagates the wait endpoint into the command message header